Follow us

 Documents available for download

-We recommend that you take special care in choosing your equipment because it contributes greatly to the success of your trip.
-Weight is decisive; you must always evaluate the weight / comfort ratio in order to find a good compromise.
-In general, it is better to stack thin layers rather than having one big garment and it is essential to stay dry in all circumstances.
+We recommend that you take particular care when choosing your equipment, as it contributes greatly to the quality of your experience.
+In general, it is better to wear several thin layers rather than one thick garment.

 Equipment

-- Touring skins and « ski crampons » specially adapted for your skis
+- A pair of skins and ski crampons adapted to your skis

-- A safety kit: functioning beacon, shovel, and probe
+- A safety kit: avalanche transceiver, shovel and probe in working order

 Clothing